kimchi-project/kimchi/docs/API.md

            in the defined Storage Pool
-* **POST**: Create a new Storage Volume in the Storage Pool The return resource is a task resource * See Resource: Task * Only one of 'file', 'capacity', 'url' can be specified.
+* **POST**: Create a new Storage Volume in the Storage Pool The return resource is a task resource * See Resource: Task * Only one of 'capacity', 'url' can be specified.
     * name: The name of the Storage Volume
     * capacity: The total space which can be used to store volumes The unit is bytes